 Sheesh!
 What a radical!

 Of course, textbooks, new schools, and parks take money.
-But there was money available as the legacy of the Gilded Age were still being felt.
+But there was money available as the legacy of the Gilded Age was still being felt.
 There was a small elite who with their inherited wealth and paying for a Civil War substitutes made them even richer.
 These men (and they were all men) ended up as the major industrial moguls who populated their factories with poorly paid workers with minimal or non-existent benefits.
 Surely, they could fork over a part of their ill-gotten gains for those whose pappies weren't themselves industrial moguls.

 Charles did not see free enterprise and socialism as incompatible.
 In fact, you can argue the emerging modern corporations like GE were essentially socialist societies in miniature.
 Even past the mid-20th century, the corporate plan was to provide employees stable jobs (often for life), good pay, subsidized cafeterias, and health care - often having physicians on staff who would even give free physicals.
 Some companies provided tuition for employees wanting to attend college.
 Even if companies relocated they would give all workers, no matter how low down on the rung, the option of moving to the new site.
 Such programs and policies built a strong sense of loyalty to the company even among the rank and file.

 At Schenectady, GE had made a number of improvements for their workers.
 The work day was ten hours - not bad for the time - and wages were significantly higher than the average.
 There was a subsidized cafeteria for the workers - a perk that was common well into the 1980's - and workers who had to stay at their jobs had their meals brought to them.

 In fact, Charles believed that the rise of the corporation would indeed lead naturally to socialism in government.
 The government could then assume more of the social responsibility for its citizens.
 This actually seemed to be happening for much of the 20th century.